 God Will Take Care of Us

-Although most of us who are Christians, know that God will take care of us with our minds, our hearts deceive us.
-We make plan after plan, when all He wants us to do is to trust Him.
-Too often our planning is hindering His ultimate plan for us and doesn't give us the opportunity to be blessed.
+Although most of us who are Christians know that God will take care of us with our minds, our hearts deceive us.
+We make plan after plan when all He wants us to do is to trust Him.
+Too often, our planning is hindering His ultimate plan for us and doesn't allow us to be blessed.
 Paul emphasizes this when he speaks to the Philippians: